Skip to content

 Use SlotMetrics.getTopSlots(n) to identify hot partitions and rebalance proactively.

-The RequestRouter in the client SDK uses the same MurmurHash3 function and partition table to route requests directly to the correct node:
+The RequestRouter in the client SDK uses the same MurmurHash3 function and partition table to route requests to the best known owner or leader:

 // Client internally computes: